Code-Institute-Submissions/milestone_2_rpoas/README.md

 Prior to this website, members registered by contacting the RPOAS Branch by phone, email, Facebook or in person to request a registration form.
 A word doc was emailed to the individual to complete and then emailed back to the RPOAS Branch.
 The member details were then manually copied to a spreadsheet and email details were manually copied to the Branch's Mailchimp account.

 This RPOAS Lanarkshire website provides a much more efficient and accessible way to register as a member.
-The registration form automatically adds members' details to the Mailchimp mailing list and adds them to the membership database (also stored on the Branch's Mailchimp account).
+The registration form automatically adds members' details to the Mailchimp mailing list and the membership database (also stored on the Branch's Mailchimp account).

 #### Discovering upcoming events